asbhogal/Venture-Stream-Responsive-Product-Carousel-Component/README.md

 A responsive product carousel component created from mockups and assets provided as part of the interview process for Junior Developer at Venture Stream

-This has been created using HTML Web Components (created using OOP), vanilla JS, Tailwind CSS and Vite.
+This has been built using Web Components (created using OOP), vanilla JS, Tailwind CSS and Vite.

 <strong>:heavy_check_mark: Features:</strong><br>